NYSYBC FIELD TRIPS & OTHER EVENTS

 We will be looking for migrating waterfowl.
 More details will be posted as we get closer to the date.

 Permission form due by 9/25/14.

-November (1st or 2nd weekend, date to be announced) - Franklin Mountain Hawk Watch
+November 8 or 9, 2014 - Franklin Mountain Hawk Watch (near Oneonta, Otsego County)

 Sponsoring NYSYBC Partner: Delaware-Otsego Audubon Society Trip Leader: Andy Mason

 Golden Eagles (and other raptors) migrate south from late October through mid-November.
 During the 2013 season, 129 Golden Eagles were counted at Franklin Mountain, with four double-digit days: Nov.
 3—16 birds; Nov.
 12—11; Nov.
 19—15; and an excellent late season flight of 18 on Dec.
 7.

 Raptor flights are very weather-dependent so we will keep two dates open for our trip—a Saturday and Sunday—and make a final decision on the date a few days before.

 There is no NYSYBC field trip planned for December.
 Instead, we ask young birders to participate in one or more Christmas Bird Counts.
 Each year, the CBC season runs from December 14th through January 5th.
 Check with your local bird club or visit Audubon's online CBC page to find out how you can get involved in CBCs in your area!